 There is a downside to more properties.
 You will have to pay more for repairs and improvements since each property will need repairs, not just one.
 You will also have three rental properties to manage instead of one.
 However, if you are able to cash flow $400 or more with a mortgage, you will still be way ahead of the game by leveraging your money.
 You will also have more total cash flow coming in, which can pay for a property manager.
 We accounted for the repairs and maintenance when we figured the cash flow, so it won’t be an added expense with more properties, but it will be more work if you manage the properties yourself.

-- When you buy with cash you have less properties.
-The fewer properties you have, the less sources of income you will have coming in, and the more a loss of an income will hurt.
+When you buy with cash you have fewer properties.
+The fewer properties you have, the fewer sources of income you will have, and the more a loss of an income will hurt.
 If you have 1 property paid for with cash, it really hurts when it goes vacant.
-That is your only source of income from rentals.
 But if you have three rentals that have loans on them, one may go vacant, but you have two more that are bringing in money.
 When you have multiple rentals, you also have more diversification.
 If you happen to have one rental, you are more susceptible to neighborhood changes, storm damage etc. With multiple rentals, you have less of a chance of all your properties being damaged or hurt by other factors.

 If you are wondering if it is smart to pay cash for a rental, consider the returns you may be giving up.
 In my opinion, it is better to use other people’s money and increase your returns versus paying cash.
 Some people are very averse to any risk and do not want any debt at all.
 If the idea of debt makes you sick to your stomach, maybe paying cash versus getting a loan is the best route for you.
 I will continue to get as many loans as I can and to buy as many rental properties as I can because of the incredible benefits rental properties offer.